-Loose gemstones are generally precious gemstones or semi-precious stones sold loose and not set in pieces of jewelry.
-Sometimes loose stones are are used as an investment, but many consumers and gemstone dealers obtain loose gemstones at reasonable or discount prices and have them set into pieces of jewelry, including rings, bracelets, and necklaces.
+Loose gemstones are generally precious or semi-precious stones sold loose and not set in pieces of jewelry.
+Sometimes loose stones are used as an investment, but many consumers and gemstone dealers obtain them in bulk at reasonable or discount prices and have them set into pieces of jewelry for later sale at a profit.
 Precious stones include diamonds, rubies, emeralds, and sapphires.
-Loose gemstones may also include aquamarine stones, opals, and tourmalines, to name a few.
+Also included are aquamarine stones, opals, and tourmalines, to name a few.

-Colored gemstones may be natural or synthetic.
+Gemstones may be natural or synthetic.
 Some natural gemstones are enhanced chemically to infuse a desired color.
-Synthetic gemstones, also known as man-made, are chemically enhanced to replicate natural gems.
+Synthetic or man-made gemstones are chemically engineered to replicate natural gems.
 In most cases, the synthetic or "fake" stones may be significantly less expensive than genuine stones.
 Inexperienced people generally have difficulty distinguishing these, but to the trained eye the differences are usually obvious.

 Some of the less common loose gemstones, either genuine or man-made, are alexandrite, garnet, and topaz.
 A popular type of topaz is the blue topaz, which is also the birthstone for December.
 Many gemstones are designated as birthstones.
 For example, garnet is January's birthstone, amethyst is February's, and ruby is the birthstone for July.

 Emeralds and rubies are more well known in many places.
 Deep-green emeralds are found naturally in regions of south Africa, including Zambia.
 This gemstone belongs to the mineral family known as beryl.
 At the opposite end of the color spectrum are red rubies.
 Rubies tend to be most desirable when the color is a rich, deep red, rather than a paler pinkish-red.
 Aluminum oxide is the mineral from which a ruby is derived from.
 Loose rubies are often bought and sold to set into extravagant jewelry pieces.